NBA Legend Michael Jordan Influenced Terry Rozier To Choose Hornets Over Knicks In Free Agency

-The departure of Kemba Walker in the 2019 NBA free agency has broken the hearts of lots of Charlotte Hornets’ fans, especially those people who believe that the All-Star point guard would be the man that could help them win their first NBA championship title.
+The departure of Kemba Walker in the 2019 NBA free agency has broken the hearts of lots of Charlotte Hornets’ fans, especially those people who believe that the All-Star point guard could have helped them win their first NBA championship title.
 Luckily, the Hornets didn’t lose Walker as an unrestricted free agent without getting anything in return.
 In a sign-and-trade deal with the Boston Celtics, the Hornets managed to acquire Terry Rozier in exchange for Walker.

 In a recent interview with Jonathan Abrams of Bleacher Report, Terry Rozier revealed that the Hornets were not really his first choice when he became an unrestricted free agent.
-The night before the 2019 NBA free agency officially started, Rozier admitted that he’s already envisioning himself playing for the New York Knicks in the 2019-20 NBA season.
+The night before the 2019 NBA free agency officially started, Rozier admitted that he had envisioned himself playing for the New York Knicks in the 2019-20 NBA season.
 However, Rozier had second thoughts about accepting the contract offer from the Knicks after NBA legend and Hornets owner Michael Jordan intervened.

 After his conversation with the Hornets’ front office, it didn’t take long before Terry Rozier made a decision.
 Instead of joining the Knicks, Rozier ended up signing a three-year, $58 million contract with the Hornets.
 Though he’s intrigued by the idea of playing for the Knicks, Rozier said that he would be a “fool” to pass on the opportunity to play for Michael Jordan’s team.